motss/generator-node-tsnext/README.md

 $ npx -p yo -p generator-node-tsnext -- yo node-tsnext
 ```

+## Testing

+Bring your own testing library/ framework based on your use case.
+But, here are a few to recommend if you haven't already had one:

+1. [Jest]
+2. [AVA]

 ## Getting To Know Yeoman

 - Yeoman has a heart of gold.